 Industry use means the backing will be exposed to all sorts of conditions.
 This includes weathering, chemicals, varying temperatures, and more.

 Note: The specs for each type of adhesive vary.
 Some are better suited than others for tough conditions.

-One of the big drawbacks to using adhesives is that they cannot be applied to every type of metal ID tag.
+One of the big drawbacks to using adhesives is that they cannot be applied to every type of metal nameplate.

 This primarily affects the embossing and stamping processes.
-By applying the adhesive, the tags can no longer be put into a press to run, which creates additional processing and accompanying costs.
+By applying the adhesive, the nameplates can no longer be put into a press to run, which creates additional processing and accompanying costs.